 As a School we are currently free to spend the Pupil Premium as we see fit to meet the needs of our targeted children and close the gap in achievement; this is coordinated by The Headteacher and Pupil Premium Champion (Mrs Dow).
 We are held accountable for how we use the additional funding to support pupils from low-income families and you can find a strategy on the school website alongside the evaluation of impact from the previous year’s spending.

 Due to the changes to educational provision caused by the COVID-19 pandemic the detail in this Pupil Premium strategy remains subject to review.
-Our use of the funding has been adapted to meet students’ needs (alongside the COVID Catch-Up funding) as they have arisen, whilst maintaining where possible the principles outlined in this document.
+Our use of the funding has been adapted to meet students’ needs (alongside the COVID Catch-Up funding and the Recovery Premium Funding) as they have arisen, whilst maintaining where possible the principles outlined in this document.